brandon1024/cortado.vim/README.md

-# java-sort-imports.vim
+# java-support.vim
-A Vim plugin that rearranges import statements in Java files.
+A Vim plugin for easier editing of Java files.
+Rearrange, optimize, and reformat import statements.
+Import classes easily with the help of tag files.

 ## Installation
 This plugin has no external dependencies, so you can easily install with your